-We weren’t flush with cash.
+We were far from being flush with cash.
 I had to take out a home equity line of credit on our primary residence to afford the down payment.
 Once we closed, the list of improvements grew to a tally of almost $5,000.
-What had we gotten ourselves into?
+What had we gotten ourselves into??

-Long story short – this first house got rented out within two months of closing.
+Long story short – that first rental had its first leased tenants within two months of closing.
 Rent checks started flowing in.
 We closed on our second rental just six months later, right around the time we welcomed our twins into the world.
 Rentals three and four followed in 2015 and 2016.

-Ultimately, each of our four long-term rentals have paid off handsomely.
-Thanks to a strong market here in Minneapolis, we can command good rents.
+Each of our four long-term rentals have, over time, paid off handsomely.
+Thanks to a strong rental market here in Minneapolis, we can command good rents.
 Plus, the tenants we attract have been great to work with.
 Never a late payment, and often they’ll put their own money into small improvements.